biocatiit/website/content/pages/users_howto_saxs_design.rst

 =============================

 BioCAT strongly encourages all users to use either SEC-SAXS or SEC-MALS-SAXS.
-There are some rare cases where sample concentration and volume are inadequate for SEC-SAXS, in which case you will use batch mode.
+IIf multiple components in solution cannot be separated by size, IEC-SAXS may be the appropriate choice.
+There are also some rare cases where sample concentration and volume are inadequate for SEC-SAXS, in which case you will use batch mode.
+Batch mode is also useful if you need to measure a large number of buffer conditions, such as in a titration experiment.

 SEC-MALS-SAXS allows highly accurate quantification of molecular weight, making it generally superior to SEC-SAXS.
 However, the equilibration times for the SEC-MALS system are quite long (at least 6 hours), which limits the number of buffer changes.
-Additionally, the SEC-MALS columns have a limited pH range (3-8).
-Finally, because of the sensitivity of the system, the requirements on the sample quality are much higher than for SEC-SAXS.
+Because of the sensitivity of the system, the requirements on the sample quality are much higher than for SEC-SAXS.

 SEC-SAXS is the right choice if . . .